Garinelli/AlchemyLite/docs/source/tables.rst

-Working with Tables and Fields
+working with Tables and Fields
 ==============================

 This section will show you how to create tables using AlchemyLite.